csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 <div style="border: 2px solid purple; padding: 10px; background-color: #f9f4ff; border-radius: 5px; margin: 10px 0;">
 Parkinson’s disease is a progressive neurological disorder that significantly impacts movement, cognition, and quality of life, yet its exact cause and mechanisms remain incompletely understood.
 Research has identified hallmark features, such as the loss of dopamine-producing neurons and the presence of abnormal protein aggregates called Lewy bodies, as well as genetic and environmental risk factors.
 While advances in treatments, such as deep brain stimulation and improved medications, have enhanced symptom management, no cure exists, and the disease’s progression varies widely among individuals.
 As new findings emerge, debates persist about redefining Parkinson’s as part of a broader spectrum of neurodegenerative disorders, emphasizing the need to continually reassess and refine our understanding of this complex condition.

+**Main idea: while we know what is happening in our brain, we don't know why!**
 </div>

 ## Objectives